gadomski/gadomski.github.io/_posts/2022-02-18-dependency-protection-with-python-and-github-actions.md

 If you’re repeating the same boilerplate setup over many Github actions jobs, it can be handy to refactor the boilerplate to a custom composite action.
 Github composite actions are exactly what they sound like: Github actions that are made up of other Github actions.
-This author didn’t find a quick walkthrough of using a own-repository Github action, so here’s the steps:
+I didn’t find a quick walkthrough of using a own-repository Github action, so here’s the steps:
 - Create a directory in your `.github` directory for your action, e.g. `.github/setup`
 - Create an `.github/setup/action.yml`
 - Set up your composite action.